vexABGC/2024/README.md

 # ABGC 2024 - 2025
-The Vex Anti Bevel Gear Coalition's code repository and organization hub for 2024
+The Vex Anti Bevel Gear Coalition's code repository and organization hub for 2024.

+This code is permissevely licensed under 0BSD, see the license file for the fine print.

 ## Guidelines
 - Comments are brief descriptions or explanations of logic